ConacBreslin/inginuity/README.md

 5. View individual gins.
 - From the page displaying all the gins the user can click on the image of the gin and this will bring them to a page with  details  about the gin.
 6. View all the reviews about the distilleries.
-- THe reviews for each distillery are included at the bottom of the individual distillery page.
+- The reviews for each distillery are included at the bottom of the individual distillery page.
 All the reviews of all the distilleries are listed on the reviews page which can be accessed from the navigation.
 7. Easily register for an account.
 - The link for unregistered users to sign up to the site is available in a drop down when the user clicks the 'My account' icon. it could be argued that this button should be in a more prominent position and consideration was put into adding a seperate 'Sign Up' button on the landing page but in the interest of keeping a clean, uncluttered landing page it was decided to leave it in the dropdown.
 8. Search across distilleries and gins from the navbar.